-So how did this iconic rapper really die?
+So how did Eazy-E really die?

-This week, Ebie Wright initiated a Kickstarter campaign seeking $250,000 to investigate the real story.
-The documentary, to be titled ‘A Ruthless Scandal: No More Lies,’ plans to unravel a potential conspiracy that led to Wright’s death.
-“Now I know you’re all thinking, didn’t Eazy-E die of AIDS?”
-Wright poses.
+In September of this year, Ebie Wright initiated a Kickstarter campaign seeking $250,000 to investigate the real story.
+The documentary, titled A Ruthless Scandal: No More Lies, aimed to unravel a conspiracy around Wright’s death.
+“Now I know you’re all thinking.
+Didn’t Eazy-E die of AIDS?”
+Wright stated on her pitch video.
 “So what scandal was there, right?'”

 “Well, if he did die of AIDS, why was there so much cover up surrounding the details of his death?”